Common blackbird: Breeding

-The male common blackbird attracts the female with a courtship display which consists of oblique runs combined with head-bowing movements, an open beak, and a "strangled" low song.
+The male common blackbird attracts the female with a courtship display consisting of oblique runs combined with head-bowing movements, an open beak, and a "strangled" low song.
 The female remains motionless until she raises her head and tail to permit copulation.
-This species is monogamous, and the established pair will usually stay together as long as they both survive.
+This species is monogamous and established pairs will usually stay together for as long as they both survive.
 Pair separation rates of up to 20% have been noted following poor breeding.
 Although the species is socially monogamous, there have been studies showing as much as 17% extra-pair paternity.

-The nominate T. merula may commence breeding in March, but eastern and Indian races are a month or more later, and the introduced New Zealand birds start nesting in August (late winter).
-The breeding pair prospect for a suitable nest site in a creeper or bush, favouring evergreen or thorny species such as ivy, holly, hawthorn, honeysuckle or pyracantha.
+The nominate T. merula may commence breeding in March, but the eastern and Indian races start a month or more later.
+The introduced New Zealand birds begin nesting in August (late winter).
+The breeding pair look for a suitable nest site in a creeper or bush, favouring evergreen or thorny species such as ivy, holly, hawthorn, honeysuckle or pyracantha.
 Sometimes the birds will nest in sheds or outbuildings where a ledge or cavity is used.
 The cup-shaped nest is made with grasses, leaves and other vegetation, bound together with mud.
 It is built by the female alone.
 She lays three to five (usually four) bluish-green eggs marked with reddish-brown blotches, heaviest at the larger end; the eggs of nominate T. merula are 2.9 × 2.1 cm in size and weigh 7.2 g, of which 6% is shell.
 Eggs of birds of the southern Indian races are paler than those from the northern subcontinent and Europe.

-The female incubates for 12–14 days before the altricial chicks are hatched naked and blind.
-Fledging takes another 10–19 (average 13.6) days, with both parents feeding the young and removing faecal sacs.
-The nest is often ill-concealed compared with those of other species, and many breeding attempts fail due to predation.
-The young are fed by the parents for up to three weeks after leaving the nest, and will follow the adults begging for food.
-If the female starts another nest, the male alone will feed the fledged young.
-Second broods are common, with the female reusing the same nest if the brood was successful, and three broods may be raised in the south of the common blackbird's range.
+The female incubates the eggs for 12–14 days before the altricial chicks hatch, naked and blind.
+Fledging takes another 10–19 (average 13.6) days, during which time both parents feed the young and remove the faecal sacs.
+The nest is often poorly concealed compared to those of other species, and many breeding attempts fail due to predation.
+The young are fed by their parents for up to three weeks after leaving the nest, and will follow the adults begging for food.
+If the female starts another nest, the male alone feeds the fledglings.
+Second broods are common, and the female will reuse the same nest if the first brood was successful.
+Three broods may be raised in the south of the common blackbird's range.

 A common blackbird has an average life expectancy of 2.4 years, and, based on data from bird ringing, the oldest recorded age is 21 years and 10 months.